vincentdchan/blocky-editor/README.md

 I want the size of the editor to be as small as possible.

 And Preact is closer to the DOM.
-React has an abstract layer for event handling, which is complicated and useless for the editor.
+React has an abstract layer for event handling, which is complicated and unnecessary for the editor.

 Actually, you can wrap the editor in React/Vue/Angular.
 It's easy to do that.